atljoseph/snapr/Readme.md

 ## Global Flags

-The following may be overridden via command line ofr `any command`:
+The following may be overridden via command line for `any command`:
 ```
 --s3-bucket=abc
 --s3-region=bca